 1. Annotation Tools

 Ah yes, annotation tools.
-Do you remember those lessons where the teacher would give out the coveted chalk or whiteboards and markers?
+Do you remember those lessons where the teacher would give out the coveted chalk or whiteboard markers?
 Well, this is the virtual equivalent.

-Offering participants the opportunity to use the training tools to jot down ideas, collaborate and be creative with one another, without the pressure of needing to verbally engage with colleagues and fellow participants.
+Such tools offer participants the opportunity to jot down ideas, collaborate and be creative with one another, without the pressure of needing to verbally engage with colleagues and fellow participants.

 Most virtual training platforms offer annotation tools in some capacity, which the most popular being Microsoft Teams and Zoom.

-Here is a highly collaborative example from one of our Teams meetings.
+Here is a highly collaborative example from one of our MS Teams meetings.

 We’ve talked about it many times before, but polling can be a great training tool.
 It allows trainers to get snapshot answers out of their participants in a quick and easy manner.